How To Get EDU Backlinks, and Why You Need Them

 Are edu backlinks really worth all that effort and should you focus your energy and time on getting them?
-This particular debate started years ago, with SEO experts rallying on both sides of the issue with equal fervor.
+This particular debate started years ago, with local seo experts rallying on both sides of the issue with equal fervor.

 Those who are pro edu backlinks –meaning they believe that they are definitely worth the effort – claim that edu link building is a worthwhile activity and note that these backlinks are the cream of the crop for SEO professionals.
 In a nutshell, a few quality edu backlinks can significantly boost your ranking and help you get on top of the SERPs faster.

 On the other hand, there is an equal number of SEO experts who point out that most edu and gov backlinks are actually worthless and one should pay attention to Web 20 Ranker products and services instead.
 Their reasoning is not flawed as such – they claim that Google cares about good content and gives little to no extra authority to edu sites.

 But, despite the fact that we will all agree that quality content is your best way of building credibility and being rewarded by Google with a climb in the SERPs, edu backlinks should not be so easily dismissed.
 Sure, there are duds there that you’ll probably want to avoid but generally edu sites have a couple of things going for them: